jayshanmis/jayshanmis.github.io/_posts/2019-09-04-call-for-papers.markdown

 Please email [Hemang Subramanian](mailto:fhsubram@fiu.edu), [Jennifer Xu](mailto:jxu@bentley.edu), and/or [Emily Liu](mailto:rong.liu@stevens.edu) if you would like to get more information, or if you are considering to direct the paper solicitation in one of the areas above.

 Important dates
-* Submission deadline: October 15, 2019
+* Extended submission deadline: October 20, 2019
-* Notification of paper acceptance: October 21, 2019
+* Notification of paper acceptance: October 28, 2019
-* Final version due: October 30, 2019
+* Final version due: November 7, 2019